 One of the biggest causes of failing to sell is not collaborating enough with prospects.
 In today’s sales world, buyers want to be a part of the selling process.
 They want to collaborate to ensure they get the best solution for their organization.
 Collaboration is one of the key selling skills you need to develop in order to be successful with buyers.

-You can use influence maps to determine which buyers at an organization you should be collaborating with in order to close the deal.
+You can use account maps to determine which buyers at an organization you should be collaborating with in order to close the deal.

 3. Know everything about your product

 A sales rep who doesn’t know the ins and outs of their product is completely ineffective.
 Having strong selling skills means being able to explain how your product works, the value it provides, and why your prospects need it.
 Knowing everything about your product also helps you develop credibility with your prospects—they'll know they can trust you when you easily answer any question they throw at you.
 Leadership should set up product training for sales reps to ensure that reps build out this skill.